rivantesifat/qgis-photogrammetry-tools/README.md

 ### Common Issues

+**Distribution tool not working**
+- Install required Python libraries: `pip install scikit-learn numpy`
+- Ensure layer has at least 2 features
+- Check that geometry is not empty
+-
 **Grid not aligned properly**
 - Ensure reference layer has features
 - Check that grid size is appropriate for layer extent
 - Verify CRS uses meters as units

+**CRS warnings**
+- Select a CRS that uses meters as units
+- Ensure your data is in a suitable projected coordinate system

 **Buffer appears jagged**
 - Plugin creates buffers with 50 segments for smooth curves